Blog

 Morrison County, Minnesota is in USDA Hardiness Zone 4a.
 The average last spring frost is May 4 and first fall frost is October 6.

-Morrison County County sits in USDA Zone 4a.
+Morrison County sits in USDA Zone 4a.
 Hydrangeas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hydrangeas grow in Morrison County County's climate?
+Can Hydrangeas grow in Morrison County's climate?

 🌱